 If you do not see a Program that fits your school’s needs, then allow Group for the East End’s staff to customize a field study to suit your district’s curricular needs.
 Our knowledgeable staff can design an individualized program or series of programs that will certainly captivate students’ attention and give them a new ecological perspective.

-Group educators visit classrooms across eastern Long Island, teaching programs on a variety of environmental and natural history topics.
+Group educators make CLASSROOM VISITS across eastern Long Island, teaching programs on a variety of environmental and natural history topics.
 Popular lessons include:

 Approximately 3-4% of the Earth’s water is fresh water, with about 30% of that water being trapped underground in our aquifers.
-Students will discuss where our freshwater is located on Earth, as well as why Long Island’s unique geology allows us to use this source as drinking water.
+Students will discuss where freshwater is located on Earth, as well as why Long Island’s unique geology allows us to use this source as drinking water.
 Students will be able to visualize Long Island’s three major aquifers by interacting with Group for the East End’s groundwater model.
-They will also better understand how human actions can pollute drinking water and what we can do to help minimize our impact on freshwater.
+They will also better understand how human actions pollute drinking water and what we can do to help minimize our impact on freshwater.
 The program concludes with a blind “drinking water taste-off” to see if students can identify differences between bottled water or public or private drinking wells.
-This program can be paired with its sister lesson, Long Island Geology, for a more comprehensive sensitivity of Long Island’s unique geology and its impact on the water beneath our feet.

 During this program students will discuss the 6 major characteristics that all living organisms possess, as well as, the 7 primary taxonomic groups.
 Students will then break into small teams and actively classify local invertebrates and vertebrates species based on their similar characteristics.
 This program nicely compliments many of our other educational programs and therefore can be used in conjunction with such lessons as, Animal Adaptations and Estuary Explorations.